Legal

 The only data the server stores per user:

-A random session identifier (or your Apple-issued user ID, if signed in) · The scene ids you've rated · Emotion scores (1–10) · The locale the rating was made in · Timestamps.
+A random session identifier · The scene ids you've rated · Emotion scores (1–10) · The locale the rating was made in · Timestamps.

 No IP address logs.
 No device fingerprints.